allisonmorgan/software_engineering/essays/essay01/essay01.md

 DROP TABLE relation
 ```

 Now, you should understand the dilemma presented within the XKCD comic above.
-The school's data must live on a SQL database, and inserting the child's name `DROP TABLE students;` has caused the entire table containing (presumably) student data to be lost!
+The school's data must be stored on a relational database, accessible via SQL.
+Inserting the child's name `DROP TABLE students;` has caused the entire table of student data to be lost!

 ### Try it Out!

 There are several ways to get started learning and using SQL.
-The Wikipedia links that I've provided above can be a helpful to understand the basics of relational databases and SQL syntax.
+The Wikipedia links that I've provided above can be helpful for understanding the basics of relational databases and SQL syntax.
 And below, I have provided references for online courses in SQL, as well as O'Reilly textbooks on the subject.
 (Some of these can be found online through the [University of Colorado Library](http://ucblibraries.summon.serialssolutions.com/search?formids=target&lang=eng&suite=def&reservedids=lang%2Csuite&submitmode=&submitname=&s.q=oreilly#!/search?ho=t&l=en&q=(%22SQL%22)%20AND%20(Publisher:(OReilly)))).

 If you'd like to dive deeper, you can install your own SQL server locally.
 A popular relational database is [MySQL](https://www.mysql.com).
 If you'd rather test SQL out further before installing, Google and Wikipedia host public databases, which you can query using SQL statements.